 Use quality white wine, not cooking wine – since most of the sauce is made from white wine; it’s essential to use quality white wine.
 This doesn’t mean using your most expensive wine, but one you would drink!
 We recommend dry whites like Pinot Grigio or Sauvignon Blanc.
 Please do not use non-alcoholic cooking wine or sweet wines!

-Shrimp scampi can be served as an appetizer with crusty Italian bread, or as a main course with pasta such as tagliatelle, linguine, spaghetti, or even pappardelle.
-Even though seafood and cheese rarely go together, shrimp scampi is the one exception.
+Shrimp pasta can be served with any type of pasta – tagliatelle, linguine, spaghetti, or even pappardelle.
+Even though seafood and cheese rarely go together, this dish is one exception.
 We love to serve this with pasta and lots of freshly grated Parmigiano Reggiano!
 Trust us on this one.
+Oh, and a little crusty bread wouldn’t hurt on the side either!

 Ingredients